Generic Name: cetirizine (se TIR a zeen)

 Overdose symptoms may include feeling restless or nervous, and then feeling drowsy.

-What should I avoid while taking cetirizine?Tell your doctor if you regularly use other medicines that make you sleepy (such as other cold or allergy medicine, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
+What should I avoid?Tell your doctor if you regularly use other medicines that make you sleepy (such as other cold or allergy medicine, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
 They can add to sleepiness caused by cetirizine.
 Cetirizine can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.
 Avoid drinking alcohol.
 It can increase some of the side effects of cetirizine.

 Cetirizine side effectsGet emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
 Stop using cetirizine and call your doctor at once if you have any of these serious side effects: